philipmat/philipmat.github.io/_posts/2026-05-29-output-competence-decoupling.md

 > People who cannot write code are building software.
 People who have never designed a data system are designing data systems.

 These can seem like positive in absence of introspection.
-An maybe in a lot of cases that is good enough.
+And maybe in a lot of cases that is good enough.
 When it's not:

 > He could not, when asked, explain how any of it actually worked.
 The work was wrong from the first day.
 The schemas, and more importantly the objectives, were wrong in a way that would have been obvious to anyone with two years in the field.

 > The person, in the transaction, becomes a kind of conduit, capable of routing the output to a recipient and incapable of evaluating it on the way through.

-- **Doing the work is learning**.
+- **Performance is not learning**.
+Doing the work is learning.
 This bears echoes of Thomas Edison's observation that learning what not to build is as important as learning what to build; of "success teaches you little, failures teach a lot more".

 > The skills of producing work and judging it were deliberately distinct, but accomplishing the work itself used to teach the judgment.

 > The architectural critique that used to come from someone who was taught, or who had built and broken three of these before now comes from a model with no embodied memory of building or breaking anything.
 The slowness was not a tax on the real work; the slowness was the real work.
 It was how the work got good, and how the people producing the work got good.

-- **Volume wins** - a variation of frequency bias and scents of [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)
+- **Volume wins** - a variation of frequency bias and scents of [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law).
+The paper linked above calls it "Verbosity as False Epistemic Authority".

 > Requirements documents that were once a page are now twelve.
 Status updates that were once three sentences are now bulleted summaries of bulleted summaries.
 Retrospective notes, post-incident reports, design memos, kickoff decks: every artifact that can be elongated is, by people who do not read what they produce, for readers who do not read what they receive.